Groundwork

 The program develops physical intelligence and refines technical and expressive skills in contemporary dance and contact improvisation.
 Through a diverse range of teaching methodologies within the Movement Lab, participants will gain extensive experience in contemporary dance, movement-based exploration, partnering, and contact improvisation.

-Beyond technical training, the program nurtures presence through touch and enhances non-verbal communication skills—building a strong foundation for future work in embodiment practices and touch-based healing modalities.
+In addition to technical training, the program nurtures presence through touch and enhances non-verbal communication skills—building a strong foundation for future work in embodiment practices and touch-based healing modalities.
+It also supports participants in developing the skills and confidence necessary to engage meaningfully in open jams, both as improvisers and as sensitive, responsive partners within the broader contact improvisation community.

 The Program’s Structure

-The program constitutes two core modules and one optional module.
-The modules are being taught 1.5 hours per week and lasts for 36 weeks.
-The core modules are built as a gradual process of accumulation of knowledge and skills.
+The program consists of two core modules and one optional module.
+The core modules are taught for 3 hours per week over a period of 31 weeks.
+They are structured as a gradual accumulation of knowledge and skills.

-The optional module takes place every week for 2.5 hours (throughout the entire program) and will be guided by rotating guest teachers.
-Each participant is required to attend for a minimum of 10 hours in total (4 times), with the possibility to attend as much as one wishes.
+The optional module takes place weekly for 2.5 hours throughout the entire program and is guided by rotating guest teachers.
+Each participant is invited to attend as many sessions as they wish.

-Together the three modules are an in-depth process oriented learning experience.
+Together, the three modules form an in-depth, process-oriented learning experience.

 For detailed information about each model Click here for the full curriculum.